Pension Contributions Tax Relief: how it works and how to calculate it

 What is pension tax relief?

-The government rewards you for saving for your pension by adding a percentage to each contribution.
 The percentage that should have gone to the government as tax comes back to you as a bonus.
-The bonus is then added to your pension savings.
-This bonus is your pension contribution tax relief.
+The bonus (also known as pension contribution tax relief) is then added to your pension savings.

 How does tax relief on pension contributions work?